 1. Real vs wishlist requirements

-JD: {jd}.
-Identify: (a) MUST-haves (the role won't function without), (b) NICE-to-haves (wishlist), (c) Cargo-cult lines copied from elsewhere.
-For each: how I tell the difference.
+JD: [jd].
+Identify: (a) MUST-haves (the role won't function without them), (b) NICE-to-haves (wishlist), (c) cargo-cult lines copied from another posting.
+For each line, say how you can tell which bucket it belongs in.
 Output a 3-column table.

 2. Where I fit / don’t